Delooping the functor calculus tower: Introduction

+Theorems~\ref{th:coherent},~\ref{th:FM} and Lemma~\ref{l:coherent} imply that any operad equivalent to the little discs operad~$\calB_d$, $0\leq d\leq \infty$, is coherent.
+It would be interesting to find other coherent operads, as so far these are the only examples that we know.
+In fact we showed that for any weakly doubly reduced, $\Sigma$-cofibrant, and well-pointed (but not necessairily coherent) operad $O$, one has a naturally defined map from the right-hand side to the left-hand side of~\eqref{eq:equiv_general1}.
+Then we were able to determine homotopy conditions of {\it coherence} on~$O$ that ensure that this map is a weak equivalence.
+It would be interesting to understand what this map measures, what is exactly its nature, and whether there are similar algebraic settings producing analogous maps.
 As an attempt to understand better this phenomenon, in the very last Subsection~\ref{ss:last} we formulate and sketch a proof of a more general statement -- Main Theorem~\ref{th:main3}, which shed some light at least on the algebraic side of this problem.
 The property of being coherent is really a condition on an infinitesimal bimodule rather than on an operad.
-In case $N$ is a coherent $O$-Ibimodule endowed with a map $N\to O$, then Main Theorem~\ref{th:main3} describes the space $\Ibimod_O^h\left(N,M\right)$ similarly to the right-hand side of~\eqref{eq:equiv_general2} as a space of based maps from a space $C_N$ depending on $O$ and $N$ to the space $ \Bimod_O^h\left(O,M \right)$.
+In case $N$ is a coherent $O$-Ibimodule endowed with a map $N\to O$, Main Theorem~\ref{th:main3} describes the space $\Ibimod_O^h\left(N,M\right)$ similarly to the right-hand side of~\eqref{eq:equiv_general2} as a space of based maps from a space $C_N$ depending on $O$ and $N$ to the space $ \Bimod_O^h\left(O,M \right)$.
 We do not see any immediate geometrical application of this more general result, but it is interesting from the algebraic viewpoint.
-This more general result must have much more examples since coherent infinitesimal bimodules are easier to construct than coherent operads.
+This more general result must have much more examples since coherent infinitesimal bimodules must be easier to construct than coherent operads.

-\subsubsection{Acknowledgements}
+\subsubsection{Acknowledgements.}

-The first author is greatful to G.~Arone, M.~Kontsevich, and P.~Lambrechts, discussions with whom brought him to the problem solved in the paper (Main Theorem~\ref{th:delooping1} and Theorem~\ref{th:delooping2}).
+The second author is greatful to G.~Arone, M.~Kontsevich, and P.~Lambrechts, discussions with whom brought him to the problem solved in the paper (Main Theorem~\ref{th:delooping1} and Theorem~\ref{th:delooping2}).
 The authors are indebted to B.~Fresse for answering numerous questions on the homotopy theory.
-The authors also thank G.~ Arone, T.~Banach, C.~Berger, P.~Boavida de Brito, P.~Gaucher, K.~Hess, D.~Nardin, D.~Sinha, D.~Yetter, and M.~Weiss for communication.
+The authors also thank G.~ Arone, T.~Banach, C.~Berger, P.~Boavida de Brito, P.~Gaucher, K.~Hess, D.~Nardin, D.~Sinha, M.~Weiss, and D.~Yetter for communication.
 Finally, the authors acknowledge University of Paris~13 and Kansas State University for generous support that allowed a one month visit by Ducoulombier to KSU.
+The first author is partially supported by the grant ERC-2015-StG 678156 GRAPHCPX while the second author is partially supported by the Simons Foundation collaboration grant, award ID: 519474.